 Overview

-One of the overall objectives of the 7th EAP is to turn the Union into a resource-efficient, green and competitive low-carbon economy.
-A means towards this is via strengthening the market share of green technologies and enhancing the competitiveness of the eco-industry sector.
-The Environmental Goods and Services Sector (EGSS) has grown significantly faster than the rest of the EU's economy, both in employment and value added since 2000 and was largely unaffected by the economic crisis.
-This in part due to an increase in public spending on green infrastructure during the post-crisis years.
-Growth in the eco-industries has, however, stagnated since 2011, due to increasing global competition.
-The eco-industies in the EU will need to strengthen their global competitiveness beyind 2020 to achieve the 7th EAP's long term vision.
-This can be assisted through continuing ambitious EU and Member States renewable energy and green growth policy but also via more direct assistance.
+The 7th EAP calls for strengthening the market share of green technologies and enhancing the competitiveness of eco-industries by 2020 .
+The Environmental Goods and Services Sector (EGSS) has grown significantly faster than the rest of the EU's economy, both in employment and value added since 2003 and was largely unaffected by the economic crisis.
+This is partly due to an increase in public sector spending on green infrastructure during the post-crisis years, but has mainly been driven by growth in the renewable energy sector.
+Growth in the eco-industries has, however, stagnated since 2011, due to increasing global competition and a reduction in domestic investments in renewable energy.
+The eco-industries will need to retain their global competitiveness to achieve the 2020 7th EAP requirement.
+This could be assisted through continuing ambitious renewable energy and green growth policy in the EU and Member States but also via more direct assistance.

 Setting the Scene

-7th EAP priority objective 2 (EU, 2013) is to turn the Union into a resource-efficient, green and competitive low-carbon economy.
-The 7th EAP lists a number of policies and actions that are required in order to achieve this.
-Among these are the promotion of a larger market share of green technologies in the Union and enhancing the competitiveness of the European eco-industry.
-As well as being a key element in reducing the environmental impacts of the economy, the 7th EAP builds on the Europe 2020 employment objectives (EC, 2012) by identifying the eco-industry as a key source of job creation.
-Europe is seen a global leader in the development of environmental goods and services and as such there is significant potential foreseen in exporting this expertise (EC, 2015).
+The 7th EAP (EU, 2013) calls for strengthening the market share of green technologies in the Union and enhancing the competitiveness of the European eco-industry.
+This will not only reduce the environmental impacts of the economy but can also have important socio-economic benefits in terms of increased value added to the EU economy and increased employment.
+This is also in line with the objectives of the Europe 2020 Strategy objectives to prioritise, inter alia, sustainable growth (EC, 2010) including growing employment in the green economy (EC, 2012)

 About the indicator

 The environmental goods and services sector (EGSS) is defined as that part of a country’s economy which is engaged in producing goods and services that are used in environmental protection activities and resource management domestically or abroad.
 EGSS is also called the ‘eco-industries’ or ‘environmental industry’.
 The income created by the EGSS is evaluated in terms of gross value added, which is the difference between output and intermediate consumption.

-Eurostat gathers and presents the economic output, gross value added of the EGSS (in Euro) and the employment in the sector (in full time jobs).

-The Eurostat data is broken down by: industry, defined according to NACE classification (a categorisation system for economic sectors)
+Employment in the EGSS is evaluated in terms of full time jobs.

-environmental protection class (e.g. for wastewater management, waste management, protection of biodiversity and landscapes) in line with the Classification of Environmental Protection Activities (CEPA 2000)

-resource management class (e.g. water management, energy resource management) in line with the Classification of Resource Management Activities (CReMA).
+The data are broken down by: industry (e.g. services, construction, etc.); environmental protection class (e.g. for wastewater management, waste management, protection of biodiversity and landscapes) and; resource management class (e.g. water management, energy resource management).